markkhoo-eplan/QueryCachePOC/README.md

 const PlaygroundModel = sequelizeRedis.getModel(Playground, { ttl: 3 });
 ```
 With `PlaygroundModel` we are using sequelize-redis to wrap the Playground Model.
-Either
+Time to Live (`ttl`) is the life time of the cache in seconds.

-regular sequelize methdos can be used or the new cached methods:
+Either regular sequelize methods can be used or the new cached methods:
 ```js
 const id = req.params.id;
 const cacheId = `id_${id}`;